 Wednesday, June 8, 2022 12:00 am until further notice

 The National Capital Commission (NCC) and federal partners began work on numerous projects along the Ottawa River Pathway on June 8, 2022.
-Undertaking this work requires the closure of sections of the Ottawa River Pathway behind Parliament Hill, from June 2022 to fall 2024.
+Undertaking this work requires the closure of sections of the Ottawa River Pathway behind Parliament Hill, from June 2022 to spring 2025.

 Information about the affected pathway sections and closure dates is provided below.